mcale6/dr_sasa_python/README.md

 - Contact area: $A_{contact} = A_{total} * (N_{contact}/N_{total})$
 - Overlap area: $A_{overlap}(G) = A_{total} * (N_{overlap}/N_{total})$

 The key difference is that GenericSolver computes overlaps by comparing states (original vs. new) while DecoupledSolver directly calculates overlaps within a single state, though both can output similar overlap and contact information in their results.
+DecoupledSolver doesnt not check wathever or not the atom is solvent exposed.

 ### Point Transformations
 $$